New York Court Records

 The New York State Unified Court System provides public access to a searchable database that contains case papers and court decisions.
 Users can search through the records of trial-level courts as well as decisions from the appellate divisions.

-It also maintains a free public online WebCriminal platform that provides information on pending criminal cases that have been filed in local and superior courts.
-Members of the public can search through the platform in various ways.
-Users can search through the criminal court records by the name of a corporation or the first and last name of a defendant.
-Users can also search through cases by using a known summons number or case number.
+It also maintains a free public online WebCriminal platform that provides information on pending criminal cases filed in local and superior courts.
+Members of the public can search the platform in various ways.
+Users can search the criminal court records by the name of a corporation or the first and last name of a defendant.
+Users can also search cases by using a known summons number or case number.
 Searches can be narrowed to include a specific court.

 In addition, interested parties can search through the court’s calendar to find cases coming up in specific courts within a fixed period.
 It provides case and calendar information such as the name of the presiding judge for each case, the docket number, case type, and attorney assignments.